Voyage to the Northwest Passage

 Map/Itinerary

-Day 1KANGERLUSSUAQ
+Day 1Kangerlussuaq

-Day 2SISIMIUT
+Day 2Sisimiut

-Just north of the Arctic Circle and the northernmost city in Greenland, Sisimiut remains ice free in winter and is known as an adventure sports hub.
-Inhabited for more than 4,500 years by the Inuit, Dorset and then Thule people, dog sled remains a common form of transport and we have a chance to see abandoned settlements but it also has a cool, modern side.
-Watch out for humpback whales and walrus between Sisimiut and the Thule district in the north.
+The northernmost city in Greenland, just above the Arctic Circle, Sisimiut remains remarkably ice free in winter and is known as an adventure sports hub all year round.
+Inhabited for more than 4,500 years by the Dorset, Thule and eventually the Inuit people, dog sledding remains a vital form of transportation.
+The area is home to humpback whales and Arctic foxes in their summer coat.

-Sailing through the iceberg capital of the world from Disko Bay – or Qeqertarsuaq Tunua – to the Ilulissat Icefjord is one of the cruise highlights.
+Sailing through the iceberg capital of the world to Disko Bay, the Ilulissat Icefjord is one of the cruise highlights.
 Given UNESCO World Heritage Site status, the Ilulissat Icefjord is a popular tourist destination, and thanks to the productive Sermeq Kujalleq glacier, thousands of gargantuan icebergs calve from the Greenland ice cap into the sea.
-The city of Ilulissat, formerly Jakobshavn or Jacobshaven, is home to as many sled-dogs as people.
+The city of Ilulissat is home to many sled-dogs.

-DAY 4QEQERTARSUAQ
+DAY 4Qeqertarsuaq

-Qeqertarsuaq is the largest town on Disko Island, the largest island in Greenland, on the west coast and part of Disko Bay, a UNESCO World Heritage Site.
-The Lyngmark Glacier rises above the town and the area’s lush hills, basalt columns and black sand beaches reflect its volcanic origin.
-The area is very fertile and home to diverse species not found elsewhere in Greenland.
-Keep an eye out for its hot springs as we move through floating icebergs and whales.
+Qeqertarsuaq is the largest town on Disko Island, Greenland’s largest island, on its west coast, part of Disko Bay, a UNESCO-listed site for its icebergs.
+The Lyngemark Glacier rises above the town.
+The area’s hills, basalt columns and black sand beaches reflect its volcanic origin.
+The area is fertile and home to species not found elsewhere in Greenland.
+Keep an eye out for its hot springs as we move through floating icebergs.

 Sea days are rarely dull.
 Take the time to sit back and let the world go by.
 The ship’s observation decks provide stunning views of the passing ocean.
 A day at sea gives you the opportunity to mingle with other passengers and share your experiences of this incredible trip or head to our library which is stocked full of reference books.
 Get an expert’s view in one of our on-board lectures or perhaps perfect your photography skills with invaluable advice from our onboard professional photographers.